 Examples

-- Gore-Tex works with outdoor and sports brands to integrate its materials into their garments.
+1. Gore-Tex integrates its materials into garments for outdoor and sports brands.
 As a result, brands such as Mammut and Nike increase the performance of their products, while Gore-Tex gains awareness and sales.

-- Tesla and Panasonic have a similar partnership.
-Tesla improves the range and performance of its electric cars by using Panasonic batteries.
-In return, Panasonic gains influence and sales.
+3. Tesla and Panasonic have a similar partnership.
+Tesla improves the range and performance of its electric cars by using Panasonic batteries, and in return, Panasonic gains influence and sales.

-- Nike and Headspace partner to add meditation and mindfulness features to Nike’s fitness apps.
+4. Nike and Headspace partnered to add meditation and mindfulness features to Nike’s fitness apps.

 Joint Venture Co-Branding